Brazilian telecoms regulator Anatel approves plan to widen broadband access

-SAO PAULO (Reuters) - Brazilian telecoms regulator Anatel approved on Thursday a plan to coordinate investments among public and private players aimed at increasing access to broadband in Latin America’s largest economy.
+SAO PAULO, June 13 (Reuters) - Brazilian telecoms regulator Anatel approved on Thursday a plan to coordinate investments among public and private players aimed at increasing access to broadband in Latin America’s largest economy.

 Brazilian units of Telefonica SA, Telecom Italia SpA, and Oi SA, rush to expand their fiber-to-home (FTTH) broadband service in Brazil.